defenseunicorns/pepr/adr/0008-store-key-sanitization.md

 ## Context

-Issues were discovered in a few spots when accepting arbitrary keycloak client ids and setting them into the Store without sanitization.
-IDs like https://google.com/ failed during `Store.setItem` due to the `/` character and returned `422`.
+Issues were discovered when accepting arbitrary Keycloak client IDs and setting them into the Store without sanitization.
+For instance, IDs like `https://google.com/` failed during Store.setItem due to the `/` character, resulting in a `422` error.

 ## Decision

 #### Sanitize using String Replacement
-* Another direction would be to sanitize the key by replacing `/` with a character that does not break the `patch` operation and increasing the tests to find other edge cases before releasing the change.
-This would not be base64 encoding, but a simple string replacement.
+* Sanitize the key by replacing `/` with a character that does not break the `patch` operation before placing the key.
+* Increasing the tests to find other edge cases before releasing the change.

 #### Why not use string replacement?